kailash-manasarovar/statement/docs/index.md

 Gang-stalking, cyber-terrorizing, constant online persecution, and poisoning (attempted murder) by criminal gangs has continued since leaving Spain in February 2025.

-## Mass voyeurism, cyber-stalking, gang stalking, honey-trapping, and staggering levels of violence against women
+## Mass voyeurism, cyber-stalking, gang stalking, honey-trapping, sedated and spy-cam porn, and staggering levels of violence against women

 The report details the following: